StackStorm/st2docs/docs/source/install/upgrades.rst

 to take a look at detailed :doc:`/changelog` for each version.
 Following sections call out the migration scripts that need to be run before upgrading to the respective version

+v2.2
+'''''

+* The database schema for Mistral has changed.
+The executions_v2 table is no longer used.
+The table is being broken down into workflow_executions_v2, task_executions_v2, and action_executions_v2.
+After upgrade, using the Mistral commands from the command line such as ``mistral execution-list`` will return an empty table.
+The records in executions_v2 have not been deleted.
+The commands are reading from the new tables.
+There is currently no migration script to move existing records from executions_v2 into the new tables.

 v2.1
 '''''